pjferg/R_perf_mgmt/Preparation/Preparation.md

 variables.
 In the case of long data sets (i.e., many rows), you may want to only look at or work with a subset of observations.

-You can use the function `select()` to ‘narrow’ a wide data set (i.e., drop variables).
-For example, let’s say we want to create a tibble that contains the following four variables from our AFL data set:
+You can use the function `select()` to 'narrow' a wide data set (i.e., drop variables).
+For example, let's say we want to create a tibble that contains the following four variables from our AFL data set:
 `Player_ID`, `Game_ID`, and the two new variables we just created - `Meters_per_min` and `best_on_ground`.
-You can run the following code to create this ‘narrow’ data set:
+You can run the following code to create this 'narrow' data set:

 ``` r
 narrow <- AFL_data_set %>%